-Certified PAs are not medical assistants, nor are they studying to become doctors – they are licensed and certified health care professionals who practice medicine in partnership with doctors and bring a breadth of knowledge and skills to patient care.
+Certified PAs are not medical assistants, nor are they studying to become doctors – they are licensed and certified health care professionals who practice medicine in partnership with physicians and bring a breadth of knowledge and skills to patient care.

 As of Dec.
 31, 2019, more than 139,000 Certified PAs practice in every setting and medical and surgical specialty, improving access to care for patients across the U.S. while providing invaluable support to all-too-often overextended doctors.

 What can a Certified PA do for me?

 Certified PAs can address your health care needs and be your trusted adviser when it comes to maintaining or improving your health.

 Certified PAs obtain medical histories, examine, diagnose and treat patients, order and interpret diagnostic tests and recommend and implement treatment plans for the wide range of human illnesses and injuries.
-They can perform minor surgery and assist in major surgery, instruct and counsel patients, order or carry out therapy and prescribe medications.
+They can perform procedures and assist in surgery, instruct and counsel patients, order or carry out therapy and prescribe medications.

 PAs perform these roles within a scope of practice established by the supervising doctor in accordance with state regulations; generally speaking, PAs can perform any task delegated by the doctor.

 Are my family and I receiving the same level of care if we're treated by a Certified PA instead of a doctor?

 Yes!
 Certified PAs are held to the same standard of care expected from doctors.
 In most states, PAs are also licensed by the same medical boards that confer physician licenses.